+How Would You Respond to Persecution?
 Is it possible to be excited about persecution?
-Here in Acts 4, Israel’s ungodly leaders threatened Peter and John telling them they were to no longer preach about Jesus.
+That seems almost impossible!
+But here in Acts 4, Israel’s ungodly leaders threatened Peter and John, telling them they were to no longer preach about Jesus.
 Instead of making them and the other disciples afraid, as John MacArthur says, “it exhilarated them.”
-Though God may allow men to criticize or persecute us at times, knowing He will turn it to our good and His glory can help us rejoice in the midst of it.
+And though God may allow men to criticize or persecute us sometimes, is it possible to rejoice when that happens?
+And why should we?

 Today’s Readings: